-Home alone this morning was excited about making banana pancakes and pouring real maple syrup, from my tiny ceramic pitcher, on their fluffy tops.
-When they were finished, I sat at the kitchen counter with the newspaper and my pancakes.
-I took the first bite with my head bent toward the front page.
+Table set and pancake done, I sat at the kitchen counter with the newspaper and took the first bite with my head bent toward the front page.
 And then I noticed the morning light edging across the countertop.
-There was holy light beside me.
-I felt anointed.
+It looked holy and I felt anointed.

 If I make a practice of sitting with the sun at 9:30, my days will be lighter.
 But I rarely do.
-I forget to pause because my to-do list is now in charge of my head.
+I forget to pause because my to-do list is in charge of my head.
 I’m more likely to wipe the countertop than see the sunlight glowing underneath my sponge.